 Selective Post-Translational Processing of Opioid Peptides in Cardioregulatory Mechanisms of the Dorsal Medulla

-I. Robin A. Barraco in Nucleus of the Solitary Tract, 2019
+Published in I. Robin A. Barraco, Nucleus of the Solitary Tract, 2019

 Prodynorphin processing is relatively uncomplicated compared to POMC and proenkephalin.27,28 The prohormone contains three copies of leu-enkephalin clustered near its C-terminal, each of which forms the N-terminal of a different set of dynorphin peptides; α-neo-endorphin, dynorphin A (dynorphin-1-17), and dynorphin B-29 (leumorphin).
 These, in turn, serve as precursors to yet smaller forms.
 Hence, α-neo-endorphin is converted to β-neo-endorphin through removal of its C-terminal arginine residue, and dynorphin-1-17 undergoes endoproteolytic cleavage at a single arginine residue, forming dynorphin-1-8.
 Dynorphin B-29 is similarly processed at a single arginine, forming a 13-amino-acid peptide, dynorphin B (rimorphin).
 Leu-enkephalin may also be a product of prodynorphin processing, at least in certain brain regions.60 Like other opioids, the ratio of dynorphin peptides varies regionally, although dynorphin-18, dynorphin B, and α-neo-endorphin predominate in many brain areas.25,26,28,61